The 6x AI Pricing Lie: Why 'Cheap' Models Cost More

 What Should Change

-This paper highlights a structural problem in AI pricing that the industry needs to address:
+This paper highlights a structural problem in AI pricing that the industry needs to address.
+And not all providers are equally guilty — or equally helpful.

-3. Cost-aware model routing.
-Smart routing systems should factor in actual observed cost, not listed pricing.
-If Gemini 3 Flash is burning 6x more on your workload than GPT 5.2, the router should know that.
+- ❌ Cost-aware model routing in provider dashboards — if Gemini Flash is burning 6x more on your workload than GPT 5.2, the router should know that

 As the paper's authors conclude: listed API pricing is an unreliable proxy for actual cost.
 The industry built a pricing model around per-token rates that made sense for traditional language models.
 For reasoning models, where invisible thinking tokens dominate cost, the entire framework breaks down.